sojib076/youtuber-clinet/README.md

 * User can see his review
 * Admin can add a service
 * User  can delete a service & Update a Review
+* Admin can delete a service & Update a Review